Sarita-Singh/Sarita-Singh.github.io/content/about.md

 Hi!
 I am Sarita.

 I am an undergraduate student at the Indian Institute of Technology Kharagpur.
 Currently I am in my third year of study at the institute completing my B.Tech degree with major in Computer Science and Engineering.
-I am an easily recognizable couch potato and my usual way of going about everything in life is: "Learning.
+My usual way of going about everything in life is: "Learning.
 Breaking.
 Unlearning.
 Building.".
 I blog once in a while.
 A funny part about me though - I absolutely loooove **Paperboats**.

 # Contact